Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Finally, you have to choose the dog that looks right to you.
 The seven dogs I have chosen for this list all look great, but all of them are very different.
 I love the way a French Bulldog looks, but if the health concerns are more of an issue with you, consider a healthier dog like a Miniature Schnauzer.

-Good Small Dog Breeds for Families
+The Best Small Dogs for Families

 - Bichon Frisé